Tgf-beta

 This section has been translated automatically.

-Transforming-Growth Factor-beta is a component and prototype of a large family of cytokines that can exert numerous biological processes in a variety of cell types.
-Thus, it is a cytokine that can exhibit different activities depending on the cell type, developmental stage, differentiation and cell cycle position of the target cell.
+Transforming growth factor-beta is a component and prototype of a large family of cytokines that can exert numerous biological processes in a variety of cell types.
+It is therefore a cytokine that can exhibit different activities depending on the cell type, developmental stage, differentiation and cell cycle position of the target cell.

 General information